-General Community Response
+Community Response to Highway Improvement

+Presence of Other Resources.
 Little has been done in investigating community response to highway improvement.
-Even though some of the fundamental effects of highway improvement upon land use, land value, business activities and location of industry are known, the resulting effect upon the development of communities with different potentials for response has not been determined.
+Even though some of the fundamental effects of highway improvement upon land use, land value, business activities and location of industry are known, the resulting effect upon a community's development is unknown.

-This lack of knowledge, to choose one example, led to the effort to reverse economic trends in eastern Connecticut by means of a highway system, the Connecticut Turnpike.
+This lack of knowledge, to choose one example, led to the effort to reverse economic trends in Appalachia by means of a highway system, the Connecticut Turnpike (31).
 This example seems to illustrate that merely providing a highway system does not necessarily mean an economic boom for the adjacent communities.
 Highways can be a stimulus for change, but the response to this stimulus depends on the capacity for change existing in the areas to be served.
 What the change will be depends greatly on both economic and human responses.